maziac/DeZog/documentation/Usage.md

 - TX (TXD)
 - RX (RXD)

-These wires have to be connected to a female D-SUB 9 connector:
+These wires have to be connected to the UART.

+Easiest way, without opening the ZX Next case, is to use one of the joy ports of the ZX Next.

+You need to attach a female D-SUB 9 connector to your serial cable:
 ![](images/dsub9.jpg)

 You need to connect: